The Xometry app works best with JavaScript enabled!

 Regardless of specific application, injection molding is a highly effective, low waste, low-post processing procedure.
 Most parts are ready for use right out of the mold, and if they are not, it will only take minor post-processing steps to get them finalized.
 The turnover rate of injection molding is truly impressive, with thousands to tens of thousands of parts molded in a typical workday (depending on design).
 Injection molding is widely distributed throughout the industry because of its effectiveness, where it brings high volume, high repeatability, and high reliability to manufacturers, which ultimately results in steady profits over the long term.

-What Are the Advantages of Using Injection Molding Technologies?
+Advantages of Using Injection Molding Technologies For Part Production

 The advantages of using injection molding technologies are: